iahuang/ts-react-template/README.md

 ## Why?

-The recommended method for creating a React/TS project, namely [`create-react-app`](https://github.com/facebook/create-react-app) creates a template project with a lot of added complexity, primarily the dependency on Webpack.
+The recommended method for creating a React/TS project, namely [`create-react-app`](https://github.com/facebook/create-react-app), creates a template project with a lot of added complexity, primarily the dependency on Webpack.
 For simpler projects, one may not want to add these extra bells and whistles.
-This template project allows you to write React code more simply, without the need for preprocessors or bundlers.
+This template project allows you to write React code more simply in a super lightweight manner, without the need for preprocessors or bundlers.

+## License

+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
+This means you can copy and modify this project, for any purpose, both commercial and non-commercial.